Reviews Communities Blog FAQ Services Contact

 You should verify the latest HUD income limits data before you write an offer.
 SDHC generally serves 50 to 120 percent AMI and County CalHome reaches higher in some cases.
 If you are close to the cap, lock down your income documentation and have your lender run a program eligibility check before you go live.

-Do condos qualify and are timelines different?
+Do condos qualify for SDHC or CalHome and are timelines different?

 Condos, townhomes, and single family homes are eligible for both programs, subject to price limits and property reviews.
 Timelines are similar.
 The key difference is ensuring the condo project meets any lender requirements so that your approval clock is not delayed by project documentation.